slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Geologists say plastic rocks are now a thing

+2024-02-19

 ### The slow frontier of genetic choice

 2024-01-24